MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/videos.md

 ---
 title: Power BI video series
-description: Find video demos for how to work with Power BI, view and link directly to the latest videos, and find training and product updates.
+description: Find video demos for how to work with Power BI, view the latest videos, and find training and product updates.
 author: mihart
 ms.author: mihart
 ms.reviewer: ''